vladimirblanven/roflantodoapp/README.md

 2. **Create and activate a virtual environment:**

     ```bash
-    python -m venv venv
+    python3 -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

 3. **Install the dependencies:**

     ```bash
-    pip install -r requirements.txt
+    pip3 install -r requirements.txt
     ```

-4. **Configure the database:**
+4. **Install and configure the SQL database:**

-    Create database and the user with privileges in preferred SQL database.
-Update the `DATABASE_URL` in `config.py` with your database credentials (PostgreSQL for e.g.):
+    Create database and the user with privileges in preferred SQL relational database management system (RDBMS).
+Set-up .env file with your flask and database credentials (PostgreSQL for e.g.):

-    ```python
-    SQLALCHEMY_DATABASE_URI = 'postgresql://username:password@localhost/databasename'
+    Install PostgreSQL on your system (Debian 12 for e.g.):

+    ```bash
+    su -
+    apt install postgresql
     ```

-5. **Initialize the database and create table:**
+    Open SQL Shell:

+    ```bash
+    su postgresql
+    psql
+    ```

+    Create new user and database.
+Give the new user the necessary privileges over the new database and public schema:

+    ```SQL
+    CREATE USER myuser WITH ENCRYPTED PASSWORD 'SUp3rtr0ngP@ssw0rd';
+    CREATE DATABASE mydb;
+    GRANT ALL PRIVILEGES ON DATABASE todoapp to myuser;
+    ALTER DATABASE mydb OWNER TO db_admin;
+    GRANT ALL ON ALL TABLES IN SCHEMA public TO myuser;
+    \q
+    ```

+    Configure .env file in roflantodoapp folder:

+    ```env
+    DATABASE_URL=postgresql://myuser:SUp3rStr0ngP@ssw0rd@127.0.0.1/mydb
+    FLASK_RUN_HOST=127.0.0.1
+    FLASK_RUN_PORT=8000
+    ```

+6. **Create table 'todos' using python shell:**
+    ```bash
+    python3
+    ```
     ```python
     from app import create_app, db
     from app.models import TodoModel